Kargil War: Casualties

 Pakistani casualties have been difficult to determine due to multiple figures being provided by various sources.
 Pervez Musharraf stated that 357 soldiers were killed.
 The US Department of State had made an early, partial estimate of close to 700 fatalities.

 According to numbers stated by Nawaz Sharif, there were over 4,000 fatalities.
-His PML (N) party in its "white paper" on the war mentioned that more than 3,000 soldiers, officers and mujahideens were killed.

-Another major Pakistani political party, the Pakistan Peoples Party, also said that "thousands" of soldiers and irregulars died.
+His PML (N) party in its "white paper" on the war mentioned more than 3,000 soldiers, officers and mujahideens were killed.
+Another major Pakistani political party, the Pakistan Peoples Party, also said "thousands" of soldiers and irregulars died.

 Indian estimates stand at 1,042 Pakistani soldiers killed.

 Musharraf, in his Hindi version of his memoirs, titled "Agnipath", differs from all the estimates stating that 357 troops were killed with a further 665 wounded.
+Additionally, Pakistan also refused to claim some dead soldiers.
+Five unknown soldiers who were dead for at least ten days were buried at a spot referred to as "Gun Hill."
+A Muslim cleric from the Indian army presided over the funeral rites.
+In 2004, India asked Pakistan to collect the bodies of more than a hundred soldiers.
+While many remains were repatriated through diplomatic channels over the years, there were some notable cases in which identified bodies too remained unclaimed.
+These included Captain Farhat Haseeb Haider (9 Punjab/7 NLI), Major Abdul Wahab (32 Baloch/6 NLI), and Captain Muhammad Ammar Hussain (1 Commando Battalion, SSG).

-Apart from General Musharraf's figure on the number of Pakistanis wounded, the number of people injured in the Pakistan camp is not yet fully known although they are at least more than 400 according to Pakistan army's website.
+Apart from General Musharraf's figure on the number of Pakistanis wounded, the number of people injured in the Pakistan camp is not yet fully known although they are at least more than 400 according to the Pakistan Army's website.
+According to Imtiaz Ahmed, "Musharraf never gave the exact number of Pakistan army casualties" to Nawaz Sharif.

-In case of the PoWs, One Indian pilot was officially captured during the fighting, while there were eight Pakistan army personnel who were captured during the war, and were repatriated on 13 August 1999.
+In case of PoWs, one Indian pilot was officially captured during the fighting, while there were eight Pakistan army personnel who were captured during the war, and all of them were repatriated on 13 August 1999.

 The official casualty figures of India were given to be 527 dead and 1,363 wounded.